Mohammadia School of Engineering

-The Mohammadia School of Engineers (École Mohammadia d'Ingénieurs, abbreviated EMI; المدرسة المحمدية للمهندسين) is Morocco’s oldest and most prestigious engineering school.
+The Mohammadia School of Engineering (École Mohammadia d'Ingénieurs, abbreviated EMI; المدرسة المحمدية للمهندسين) is Morocco’s oldest and most prestigious engineering school.
 Founded in 1959 by King Mohammed V, EMI was established as the country's first polytechnic institute to train highly skilled engineers for Morocco’s industrial and economic development.
 The school is affiliated with Mohammed V University in Rabat and has played a central role in advancing engineering education and research in Morocco.

 History

 The Mohammadia School of Engineers was founded in 1959 as part of Morocco’s efforts to develop a national engineering elite in the post-independence period.
 Its establishment was driven by the need for highly skilled engineers to support Morocco’s infrastructure, industry, and technological progress.

 In 1982, following a directive from King Hassan II, EMI incorporated military training into its curriculum to reinforce discipline among students and prevent the spread of radical political ideologies.
 This transformation was inspired by the structure of the French École Polytechnique.

 Throughout its history, EMI has achieved several significant milestones: